2018 Festival Intern Jojo Clio. Photo by Karen Caropepe.

 – Experience with loading equipment, stage operations, volunteering, production, photography, videography, hospitality, Google Suites, Adobe Suites, social media (Facebook, Instagram, Twitter, TikTok) MailChimp, and Patron Manager is a plus.

 – Passion for music and appreciation for jazz is essential!

-About the position: Earshot seeks to hire a Production Intern from the Seattle/King County area to be an integral member of the Earshot Jazz Festival team.
-This position reports to the Production Manager and Hospitality, with additional experience working FOH with Box Office and Volunteer Coordinator, reporting to Managing Director.
+Earshot seeks to hire a Production Intern from the Seattle/King County area to be an integral member of the Earshot Jazz Festival team.
+This position reports to the Production Manager and supports back-of-house with staging and artist hospitality, and the front-of-house with box office and volunteers.
 Because of the event-oriented nature of the work, daily schedules are subject to change as required to fulfill the requirements of the role.
-Regular shifts are eight hours from 2p–10p or 3p–11p.
+Regular shifts are seven hours, typically starting 2:30p–3p and ending 9:30p–10p.